Stan Lee Cause Of Death Listed As Heart And Respiratory Failure

-The creator of Marvel, one of the most beloved entertainment companies, passed away on November 12, 2018, as reported by Inqusitr.
+The creator of Marvel, one of the most beloved entertainment companies, passed away on November 12, 2018, as reported by Inquisitr.
 However, the cause of death wasn’t known at the time.
 Lee was 95-years-old when he passed away, so most assumed that the cause of death would be something to do with old age.

 TMZ has obtained a copy of Lee’s death certificate which specifically cites the cause of death as heart and respiratory failure.
 It also says that Lee suffered aspiration pneumonia.
 This is when one inhales food, stomach acid, or saliva into the lungs.

 According to the document, which can be seen on TMZ, Lee officially passed away at 9:17 a.m. at Cedars-Sinai Medical Center in Los Angeles.
-The original reports of Lee’s death indicated that ambulances were called to his Hollywood Hills home and that he was brought to Cedars-Sinai, and that he passed away in the Hospital.
+The original reports of Lee’s death indicated that ambulances were called to his Hollywood Hills home and that he was brought to Cedars-Sinai, and that he passed away in the hospital.
 The death certificate confirms that was the case.

 Before he passed, there were reports that Lee was suffering from vision issues and a bout of pneumonia.
 However, those reports came early in the year, and we hadn’t heard much about Lee’s health before the news of his passing ultimately broke on November 12.